-I have achieved varying degrees of fluency in 17 languages, and look forward to learning more.
+I have achieved varying degrees of fluency in 21 languages, and look forward to learning more.
 To me, there are three language acquisition stages, which I outline here.
-Billions of dollars are wasted on ineffective language and literacy instruction programs, which ignore these natural stages.
+A great deal of money is wasted on ineffective language instruction, which ignore these natural stages.

 The First Stage